Publish or Perish in the news

 - Evaluating the Productivity of Social Work Scholars Using the h-Index by Jeffrey Lacasse, David Hodge & Kristen Bean, published in Research in Social Work Practice introduces the h-index and related statistics to social work faculty.
 It also presents the results of a comprehensive study of 337 tenure-track faculty in top-10 universities and 215 editorial board members in the field.

-I have used Publish or Perish in a number of published books journal articles that focus on impact analysis and a comparison of Google Scholar and ISI.
+I have used Publish or Perish in a number of published books journal articles that focus on impact analysis, the introduction of new metrics, and a comparison of coverage of Google Scholar, Microsoft Academic, Scopus and the Web of Science.
 I have also made several white papers on these topics available on my website.

 Books and journal articles

 - Harzing, A.W.; Alakangas, S. (2017) Microsoft Academic: Is the Phoenix getting wings?, in press for Scientometrics.
-Available online... - Publisher's version (read for free) - Press coverage in Scientific American and Nature
+Available online... - Publisher's version (read for free) - Related blog post - Press coverage in Scientific American and Nature

 - Harzing, A.W.
 (2011) The Publish or Perish Book, Part 1: A guide to the software, Melbourne: Tarma Software Research.